ra1n08/limboARM_buildroot/README.md

-# limboARM_buildroot
+# limboARM_image
-buildroot linux for limbo emulator on android (arm architecture)
+some linux distro images for limbo emulator on android (arm64 architecture)